-- the claim is supported by documentary evidence (eg: a certificate/letter from a medical professional in the case of illness; normally a death certificate or other evidence as deemed appropriate by the Mitigation Panel in the case of bereavement etc.) which must accompany the claim wherever practicable. - 6.124 Claims for mitigation are considered only if both the above criteria are satisfied. - 6.125 Students are strongly recommended to seek advice from the Student Advice Service in Student Services on the completion of a mitigation claim.
+- the claim is supported by documentary evidence (eg: a certificate/letter from a medical professional in the case of illness; normally a death certificate or other evidence as deemed appropriate by the Exceptional Circumstances Panel in the case of bereavement etc.) which must accompany the claim wherever practicable. - 6.124 Exceptional circumstances claims are considered only if both the above criteria are satisfied. - 6.125 Students are strongly recommended to seek advice from the Student Advice Service in Student Services on the completion of an exceptional circumstances claim.

-- 6.126 Claims for mitigation are considered by the Anglia Ruskin Mitigation Panel without knowledge (whether by staff or students) of any mark attained by students and, within the context of the Anglia Ruskin Mitigation Panel, in confidence. - 6.127 The constitution and terms of reference of the Anglia Ruskin Mitigation Panel are as set out in Section 7 of these Academic Regulations.
+- 6.126 Exceptional circumstances claims are considered by the Anglia Ruskin Exceptional Circumstances Panel without knowledge (whether by staff or students) of any mark attained by students and, within the context of the Anglia Ruskin Exceptional Circumstances Panel, in confidence. - 6.127 The constitution and terms of reference of the Anglia Ruskin Exceptional Circumstances Panel are as set out in Section 7 of these Academic Regulations.